yarnpkg/berry/packages/gatsby/content/advanced/contributing.md

 We use [constraints](/features/constraints) to enforce various rules across the repository.
 They are declared inside the [`constraints.pro` file](https://github.com/yarnpkg/berry/blob/master/constraints.pro) and their purposes are documented with comments.

-Constraints can be checked with `yarn constraints` and fixed with `yarn constraints --fix`.
+Constraints can be checked with `yarn constraints`, and fixed with `yarn constraints --fix`.
+Generally speaking:

-Rule highlights:
 - Workspaces must not depend on conflicting ranges of dependencies.
 Use the `-i,--interactive` flag and select "Reuse" when installing dependencies and you shouldn't ever have to deal with this rule.

 - Workspaces must not depend on non-workspace ranges of available workspaces.
 Use the `-i,--interactive` flag and select "Reuse" or "Attach" when installing dependencies and you shouldn't ever have to deal with this rule.
-- Workspaces must use a specific `repository` field.

 - Workspaces that are part of the standard bundle or plugins must have specific build scripts.
 The ones that aren't, must be declared inside the `constraints.pro` file with `inline_compile`.

+- Workspaces must point our repository through the `repository` field.

 ## Preparing your PR to be released